Parenting Through Divorce and Separation

 This workshop will help you understand the roles of the natural and step-parents as well as your children’s responses to the breakups of prior relationships.
 We’ll help you develop strategies for a more positive and healthy home together.

 Who can attend?

-- Any caregiver who is parenting as part of a blended family
+- Any caregiver who is parenting through divorce or separation

 - Blended families interested in establishing positive parenting practices or addressing conflict